 What Is Decentralized Identity?

-Centralized vs. Decentralized Identity Systems
+Decentralized vs. Centralized Identity Systems

 Challenges of Centralized Identity Systems

-However, centralized identity systems come with several challenges, including:
+However, centralized identity systems face several challenges:

 Decentralized Identity: A Web3 Solution